wvuweb/cleanslatecms-liquid-docs/35-blog-templates.md

 **How do I pull articles from my blog onto my site's homepage?**

-Do this using the [r:blog tag](https://gist.github.com/wvuwebgist/d149c22aed588af4a05407832c9e2c5d) by passing it a blog ID.
+Do this using the [blog.articles tag](https://gist.github.com/wvuwebgist/d149c22aed588af4a05407832c9e2c5d) by passing it a blog ID.
 Note: this pulls blog articles from the same site—not from a different site.

 **How do I pull blog articles from a different site?**